ttu/ruuvitag-sensor/install_guide_pi.md

 	hci0	B8:27:EB:96:64:43
 ```

-If no devices are listed, try to reboot and check again
+If no devices are listed, reboot and check again
 ```sh
 $ reboot
 ```